 - Inability to prove you will return to your country: Embassies always have the fear that people migrating to other countries never return to their country when their visas expire, hence, they overstay and end up in some mishap.
 You have to give solid proofs that you will surely return to your country.
-Show that you have strong connections with your country and therefore you cannot just vanish.
+Show that you have strong connections with your country; therefore, you cannot just vanish.
 You can use tour business, work, family or properties as a guarantee.

 - Lack of financial stability: your financial status also decides if you will be granted a Visa or not.
 You need to show that you have enough money to find the trip to and fro and of course enough money to sustain you over there or a business you have over there.

 - Fake identity or papers: When some people go to apply for a visa and realise they do not have some of the needed papers, they resort to making fake papers and documents.
 This is totally wrong and if caught, your application will be thrown out and you will not be attended to.
 To clarify some of the information written down, some embassies call the offices of the applicants to confirm the information.